uclchem/UCLCHEM/README.md

 **************************************************************
 Change Log
 **************************************************************
-Various changes have been made with the goal of making UCLCHEM more efficient and starting development of a python module.
-These changes include:
+Various changes have been made with a view to improving readability of the code and improving sputtering in cshock.f90:
-- Moving to F95 version of DVODE
-- Removing all file inputs, the code needed to be compiled with odes.f90 anyway so reactions.csv and species.csv offered no benefits
-- On going code clean up and bug fixes
+- Network moved to module allowing physics module to access the properties but NOT the abundances of species/reactions in the network.
+- Sublimation subroutine added to all physics modules with a call in main.f90.
+- Thermal evaporation treatment moved to cloud.f90 sublimation subroutine
+- cshock.f90 now has sputtering treatment from Jimenez-Serra et al. 2008
+- Variable names changed to fit standard
+- initializePhysics: sublimation flags etc reset so wrap.f90 can run in grids

 *************************************************************
 Contributing